Is it possible to bless your husband on a budget?

 Now, let’s talk!
 How do you serve and bless your husband without splurging or bursting your budget?
 Share in Comments!

 *Ps.
-It’s 2016 and my husband and I celebrated our 8th anniversary last week !
+My husband and I just celebrated our wedding anniversary last week!
 He planned a surprise 2 night getaway on the beach!
 Here are a few pics!

 Are you wrestling with feelings of overwhelm in new marriage?
 Is shutting down, fussing, anger, passive-aggressiveness common place in your relationship?
 Do you want to bring back the feelings of closeness and warmth you once enjoyed?
 Or maybe you just want to love better, create the marriage of your dreams.
 Your marriage can change!
 Get on the road to a great marriage when you pick up my book Blues to Bliss: Creating Your Happily Ever After In The Early Years.
 Buy it > Amazon Paperback I Kindle I Barnes & Noble I PDF Or Click here to go to the book page.